Communication Shorts 7-15-2025

 Communication Shorts are brief (short) but important items posted for your information and use.
 Please send us your ideas and thoughts!

-We’ve recently added more subscribers!
 Remember, we don’t share your email address with anyone, and you get a weekly summary of what’s been posted.
 Subscribe here!
-Copy and share that link with new members!
+Share that link with your members!

 Online Directories Available 24-7

 Thanks to those who help us keep these directories current by letting us know of changes!
-With election of officers coming up, don’t forget!
+With the election of officers coming up, don’t forget!

 • The Directory of Granges features all Granges in the state with a contact person.
 Please make sure your listing is correct!
 Visitors to the site consult these directories often.